-The possible detection of the signature of gravity waves from the early Universe in early 2014 caused great excitement across the scientific world.
-However, a joint analysis of 150 GHz data from two telescopes at South Pole (BICEP2 and Keck) with data from the Planck satellite at (principally) 353 GHz shows that somewhere between half and all of the signal observed at 150 GHz is due to polarized emission from dust in our own galaxy.
-Once this is accounted for there is no significant evidence for an inflationary gravitational wave component.
+The possible detection of the signature of gravity waves from the early Universe, in early 2014, caused great excitement across the scientific world.
+However, a joint analysis of 150 GHz data from two telescopes at South Pole (BICEP2 and Keck), with data from the Planck satellite at (principally) 353 GHz, shows that somewhere between half and all of the signal observed at 150 GHz is due to polarized emission from dust in our own galaxy.
+Once this is accounted for, there is no significant evidence for an inflationary gravitational wave component.

-Ade P.A.R. et al. 2015.
-A Joint Analysis of BICEP2/Keck Array and Planck Data, Physical Review Letters, 114: 101301.
-DOI: 10.1103/PhysRevLett.114.101301 extrasolar planets and the possible existence of extraterrestrial life.
+Ade P.A.R. et al. 2015.A Joint Analysis of BICEP2/Keck Array and PlanckData.PhysicalReviewLetters, 114: 101301.doi:10.1103/PhysRevLett.114.101301

+The detection and study of transiting extrasolar planets (i.e., those whose orbits momentarily eclipse their host star when viewed from the earth) is one of the most important elements in the search for habitable extrasolar planets and the possible existence of extraterrestrial life.
 This study compared the best observing sites in Chile with Dome C, Antarctica.
 Two weeks of observations at Dome C yield a transit detection efficiency that typically requires a whole observing season in Chile.
 Combination of data from both continents improves detection yield by a further 12 to 18%.